camelinaction/camelinaction2/chapter19/custom-tooling-karaf/ReadMe.txt

 Then you can run the following command from the shell

-    custom:deprecated-components
+    oldstuff:deprecated-components

-However there is no Camel applications running, so lets install an application that uses a deprecated component
+However there is no Camel applications running, so lets install a Camel application that uses a deprecated component

     install -s mvn:com.camelinaction/chapter19-deprecated-component-karaf/2.0.0

 And run the command again

-    custom:deprecated-components
+    oldstuff:deprecated-components

 And it should report that the `quartz` component is in use which has been deprecated.